List of Iron Chef America episodes: Season 2: 2005

+Consisted of ground chuck and sirloin beef, eighty-percent lean and twenty-percent fat.

+Simon’s win over Cora is the thinnest margin of victory in all of Iron Chef America.

 Tamara Murphy is the first female challenger to lose to the Iron Chef.
 The three previous female competitors won their respective battles.

 In this match Milliken and Feniger only had one sous-chef to adhere to the three-to-a-kitchen rule.